EDiRobotics/mimictest/README.md

 ## Installation

-Other python versions may also work, like 3.8.
-You can also use [mirror sites of Github](https://github.com/runningcheese/MirrorSite) to avoid the connection problem in some regions.
+To use `robosuite1.2`, we need a conda environment with python 3.8 or 3.9.
+You can use [mirror sites of Github](https://github.com/runningcheese/MirrorSite) to avoid the connection problem in some regions.
 ```
 conda create -n mimic python=3.9
 conda activate mimic